gSchool/ada-developer-skills/00-welcome-to-ada/07-wk01-study-like-a-programmer.md

 #### Sleep

 Your brain is probably going to be much less productive at fixing a bug on the 11th hour of work today than you will be if you get good sleep and tackle the same bug first thing in the morning.
+Also, don't be afraid to take naps!

 #### Feel Like a Programmer!